jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > We need to be careful about the scale used for the x-axis and y-axis.
 In the diagram above, the gradient does not look steep.
 It is because we have a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

 Here is another illustration of some real problems.
-When we gradudally descent, we may land in an area with steep gradient which the $$W$$ will bounce back.
+When we gradually descent, we may land in an area with a steep gradient which the $$W$$ will bounce back.
 This type of shape is very hard to find the minima with a constant learning rate.
-Advance methods to address this problem will be discussed later.
+Advanced methods to address this problem will be discussed later.

 <div class="imgcap">
 <img src="/assets/dl/ping.jpg" style="border:none;">